Azure-Samples/ms-identity-docs-code-python/src/protect-function-app/README.md

 ## About the code

-This Azure Function is an HTTP trigger written in Python and uses the built-in authentication feature of Azure Functions to offload basic JWT access token validation.
-Requests that make it through the built-in authentication feature of Azure Functions are then routed to the Python code, which then applies additional access token validation checking for a specific scope.
+This Azure Function is an anonymous HTTP trigger written in Python and uses the built-in [Authentication and authorization in Azure Functions](https://docs.microsoft.com/azure/app-service/overview-authentication-authorization) feature to offload fundamental JWT access token validation.
+Requests that make it through the built-in authentication feature of Azure Functions are then routed to the Python code, which applies additional access token validation checking for a specific scope.

 - A missing or invalid (expired, wrong audience, etc) token will result in a `401` response.
-(Issued by Azure Functions authentication)
+(Handled by Azure Functions authentication)
 - An otherwise valid token without the proper scope will result in a 403 response.
 - A valid token with the proper scope of `Greeting.Read` will result in the "Hello, world" message.

 ### Running locally

 At the time of this writing, Function App authentication does not support a local development experience that has parity with the on-Azure runtime.
 You can still execute this locally with `func start` but the authentication functionality provided by the Function App service on Azure will not be invoked; all JWT token validation for authorization (signature, iss, exp, aud) will be skipped.

+#### Web server gateway interface (WSGI) alternative

+In Python, it is common to use a web framework, such as Django or Flask, to handle APIs.
+While this sample doesn't show it, Azure Functions for Python does support [WSGI integration](https://docs.microsoft.com/python/api/azure-functions/azure.functions.wsgimiddleware), allowing you to use the web framework as your HTTP request pipeline.
+Introducing WSGI into this scenario is out of scope for this introduction, but doing so would allow you to use framework-specific authentication mechanisms that might feel more native for your Python API.

 ## Reporting problems